w3ctag/design-reviews/.github/ISSUE_TEMPLATE/020-dispute-resolution.md

 Explanation of the issue that we'd like the TAG's opinion on:

+Links to the positions of each side in the dispute (e.g., specific github comments):

+What steps have already been taken to come to an agreement:

 We'd prefer the TAG provide feedback as (please select one):

   - [ ] open issues in our GitHub repo for each point of feedback